 First Year Experience

-The First Year Experience Program helps students transition to college by:
+The First Year Experience Program helps students transition to college by offering classroom opportunities to maximize academic success, build positive relationships, and provide information on campus-wide resources.

-Your campus offers the opportunity to study abroad through programs that are open to all students and community members.
-The study abroad website lists all upcoming programs, application requirements, costs and other information you will need to participate.
+Study abroad programs are open to all students and community members.
+For a list of upcoming programs, application requirements, costs and other information you will need to participate, visit the UW Colleges Study Abroad website.